kaltura/Kaltura-Paid-Content-Gallery-With-PayPal-Sample-App/README.md

 profile you have deemed as the Default in your KMC).
 When you're done giving prices to your content, click done and you will return to the main menu.
 * Finally, now that your account has been fully setup to work with PayPal's libraries, you may generate a config file.
 As mentioned above, this will automatically place the file in the correct directory and will contain all the information required to run your video gallery.
-* In this particular sample, when the user buys a video using their PayPal account, the video is purchased for their machine name and their
-IP address.
-Therefore as long as they use the same machine on that IP address, they will continue to have access to the content.
+* In this particular sample, the user ID is randomly generated when the user first visits the gallery based on their IP address and this username is stored as a cookie.
+Therefore as long as the user does not clear their browser cookies they get to keep all their purchases.
+In a production environment it is encouraged to implement an actual user registration system.

 Pricing Architecture
 --------------------